 2. Expand your product offerings: Consider adding new features or functionalities to your MVP to attract new users and keep your existing users engaged.

-3. Increase your marketing efforts: Use a variety of marketing channels to increase awareness and attract new users to your product.
+3. Increase your marketing efforts: Use a variety of marketing channels to increase awareness and attract new users.
 Social media advertising, influencer marketing, and email marketing are all effective ways to reach new audiences.

 4. Monitor performance: As you scale your MVP, monitoring its performance and gathering user feedback is essential.
 This will help you to identify areas that need improvement and make informed decisions about the direction of your product.